Steven Blaney

-Steven Blaney PC (born April 8, 1965) is a Canadian businessman and Conservative politician.
-He served as the Minister of Public Safety Canada (July 15, 2013 – November 4, 2015) and previously as the Minister of Veterans Affairs and Minister of State for La Francophonie in the cabinet of Prime Minister Stephen Harper (May 18, 2011 – July 14, 2013).
-He has represented the Québec riding of Lévis—Bellechasse in the Canadian House of Commons since the 2006 federal election.
-Despite his anglophone-sounding name, Blaney is a Francophone.
-He was reelected in the 2015 election.
-In 2017, he unsuccessfully ran for Conservative party leader.
+Steven Blaney PC (born April 8, 1965) is a Canadian businessman and politician who has been the mayor of Lévis, Quebec, since 2025.
+A member of the Conservative Party, he served as the Minister of Public Safety Canada from 2013 to 2015 and previously as the Minister of Veterans Affairs and Minister of State for La Francophonie in the cabinet of Prime Minister Stephen Harper from 2011 to 2013.
+He represented the Québec riding of Lévis—Bellechasse in the Canadian House of Commons from 2006 to 2021.
+Despite his anglophone-sounding name, Blaney is a Francophone; his English has a marked Quebecois accent.
+He ran in the 2017 Conservative Party of Canada leadership election, being eliminated in the 7th round of voting.

 Early life

 Blaney was born in Sherbrooke, Quebec, and was raised in Sainte-Marie-de-Beauce.
 Today, he lives in Lévis along with his wife, Marie Bouchard, and his two children, William-Antoine and Alexandra.

-For 15 years, he worked in Quebec's engineering sector, more particularly in water purification and energy efficiency.
+For 15 years, he worked in Quebec's engineering sector, in water purification and energy efficiency.
 Blaney started up two companies specializing in environmental technology and carried out many environmental projects.

 Blaney was an active member of Réseau Environnement, Canada's largest group of environmental professionals; he presided over the organization's Québec-Chaudière-Appalaches chapter between 2003 and 2006.